 Morning exercisers often make the mistake of thinking they can burn more calories by jumping out of bed and into the gym without stopping for breakfast.
 The problem with this thought process is that a good night’s sleep inevitably leaves your blood sugar low and your liver glycogen close to depleted.
 This translates into a weaker workout.

 Fuel up in the morning before you hit the gym with just enough food to reap the benefits: Consume at least 25 grams (100 calories) of carbohydrates before hitting the gym and then eat a solid breakfast afterward.

 - Orange juice

-- Gatorade (or bring this with you): Studies show that 50 percent of people walking into their morning workout are already dehydrated.
+- Water (or bring this with you): Studies show that 50 percent of people walking into their morning workout are already dehydrated.
 Make sure you rise and shine with some fluid to maximize your efforts in the gym.
-Consuming a sports drink, like Gatorade, fulfills both fluid and energy needs.

 After your workout: